dlosch/bld/README.md

 bld leverages the existing dotnet SDK msbuild targets as well as msbuild targets from a Visual Studio installation on the machine, if available.
 It transparantly locates and uses msbuild assemblies as well as msbuild .targets.
 It can process project files in current SDK style format as well as old style framework format (it does support processing projects targeting .net Framework even in old project file format).
 It can also process both recent and old solution file formats (.sln, .slnx, .slnf).

-bld fully evaluates project file properties using the Micrsoft build system.
-It never guesses where the build output *might* go, it evaluates the project files just as a build would.
+bld fully evaluates project file properties using the Microsoft build system.
+It *never guesses* where the build output *might* go, it evaluates the project files just as a build would.
 It extracts the actual artifact and intermediate output paths, package directories ...

 ## Targeting common dotnet clean pain points ...